ansemjo/homepage/content/posts/2018/speedtest-plotter/index.md

 description: running speedtest-cli with a cronjob and plotting the results
 date: 2018-09-19T20:51:03+02:00

-toc: true

 resources:
   - name: img:counter
     src: '**.png'

 tags:
-  - docker
+  - container
-  - networks
+  - network
-  - gnu
+  - database
 ---

 I am supposed to have a 500 Mbps internet line at home.
 Last week it really didn't feel like that